caruccio/pymdb/README.md

 Copyright 2012 Mateus Caruccio, all rights reserved, Mateus Caruccio <mateus@caruccio.com>
-Permission to use, modify, and distribute this software is given under the terms of the BSD Lincense.
+Permission is given under the terms of the DWTFYW License (see file LICENSE.txt).
 NO WARRANTY IS EXPRESSED OR IMPLIED.
 USE AT YOUR OWN RISK.